Student Sexual Misconduct Complaints Operating Procedure 650.01

-The Dean is empowered to review allegations of, and to impose sanctions for, Sexual Misconduct and any violations of the JCCC Student Code of Conduct (“Code of Conduct”) directly related to the alleged Sexual Misconduct.
-Such related misconduct may include, without limitation, violations of the rules of privacy as articulated herein, violations of the Dean’s directive(s) discussed in Section III.D, below, and for violations of other Code of Conduct provisions that occurred in the course of the alleged Sexual Misconduct.
+In accordance with the Student Disciplinary Action Policy, disciplinary action may be imposed for Sexual Misconduct and any violations of the JCCC Student Code of Conduct (“Code of Conduct”) directly related to the alleged Sexual Misconduct.
+Such related misconduct may include, without limitation, violations of the rules of privacy as articulated herein, violations of the Title IX Coordinator’s directive(s) discussed in Section III.D, below, and for violations of other Code of Conduct provisions that occurred in the course of the alleged Sexual Misconduct.
 It is not the practice of the College to pursue disciplinary action against a complainant or witness for his/her improper use of alcohol or drugs (e.g., underage drinking) which is revealed as a result of the Sexual Misconduct complaint, provided that such student is acting in good faith as a complainant or witness to the events of the alleged Sexual Misconduct.

-College students who meet with Investigators, the Dean and/or the Vice President of Student Success & Engagement (and his/her designee, the “Vice President”), whether as parties to the proceedings or as witnesses, are expected to provide truthful testimony in accordance with the College’s policies and procedures.
+College students who participate in the investigation process, whether as parties to the proceedings or as witnesses, are expected to provide truthful testimony in accordance with the College’s policies and procedures.

 E. Effect of Criminal Proceedings